 Lorelle’s focus is on compassionate, empowering healthcare–care that gradually facilitates the body’s own ability to heal itself, education that helps patients understand how to enact preventive medicine in their day-to-day lives, and support that allows patients to work towards optimal health in a safe, comfortable environment.
 Per her training in traditional Chinese medicine, Lorelle’s approach to practicing acupuncture and prescribing herbs takes into account the very real connection between our emotional well-being and our physical health.
 She is a strong believer in “slow medicine”–that is, addressing the root cause of symptoms from a lifestyle perspective–rather than seeking quick, temporary fixes.

 Lorelle also holds a BA in Music from Barnard College at Columbia University, reads ravenously, and loves cooking, practicing yoga, and hiking.
-She writes a column on common-sense holistic wellness, “Kitchen Medicine,” for the Hawai’i Women’s Journal.
+She has written a column on common-sense holistic wellness, “Kitchen Medicine,” for the Hawai’i Women’s Journal, blogs at yearofcongee.blogspot.com about traditional Chinese nutritional therapy, and is available to consult with health-care practitioners on subjects related to traditional Chinese medicine.